 Adjacent to Myall’s Bore

 Built in 1944 as a bathing area for troops stationed in the area during the Second World War, this is one of the few remaining reminders of those years in the town.
 The bath was constructed by the 3rd General Transport Co. and was nicknamed Frosty’s Pool after a platoon member, Charles L.V.
 Frost.

 Joon Joo Botanical Trail

 Some of the plants and animals of the Wanganut Land System are described on three kilometres of walking trail located in the Wanganut Reserve between the Derby Speedway and Conway Street.
 Interpretative plaques explain how the bush was used by the Nyikina people.
-The trail is maintained by the Derby Landcare Group.
-Access is off the Speedway Road.
+The trail is an initiative of the Derby Chamber of Commerce and the Derby Visitor Centre.
+Access off Speedway Road.
 A trail booklet is available at the Visitor Centre.

 Derby (Waste Water) Wetland

 Bird watchers can view near the waste water ponds a great variety of ducks, waders and other water birds that use the area as a day time roost.
 The managed wetland adjacent with shallow water and reed beds attracts wetland birds and migratory waders.
 (Ask at the Derby Visitor Centre for a bird list and directions)

 The wonderful boab trees, green fairways and putting surfaces make this 18 hole composite course a pleasure to play on for any golfer.
 Recycled water has enabled the green fairways to be created to a design by well known professional golfer Terry Gale.
 Visitors are welcome.